 Everything connected with someone shows different parts of their personality, and, having some knowledge of the relevant psychological topics, you can see what you have never noticed before.

 What Does the Way You Walk Reveal about Your Personality?

-Some people tend to move slowly, dragging their feet behind them, just like if they do not have the energy to move normally.
-Lack of energy usually reflects sad feelings or depression, but it also may be associated with a fear and uncertainty of what awaits the person in the future.
+Some people tend to move slowly, dragging their feet behind them, just as if they do not have the energy to move normally.
+A lack of energy usually reflects sad feelings or depression, but it also may be associated with fear and uncertainty of what awaits the person in the future.

-“Cat” gait in women is usually a sign that a person is just like trying to say: “Everyone, look at me”.
+“Cat” gait in women is usually a sign that a person is just like trying to say: “Hey, everyone, look at me”.
 The same is true for the men who walk as if they are models for the fashion show.

 Walking with your hands in your pockets can be a sign that you are not satisfied with your self-esteem or the clothes you are wearing.

 If your head is up while walking, it could mean that you are in a good mood, while the head down most likely means that you are not feeling well.

 As you can see, the way you walk reveals a lot about your personality and emotional state at any given moment.
 You can also learn a lot of interesting things about other people.

 To practice this people-reading skill, try a simple exercise: the next time you are in a busy street, watch the way passers-by walk and try to decode their personality.
 How are they feeling at the moment?

 Not only will this exercise help you learn to read people’s personalities, but it will also enhance your empathy.